-This amazing gem of Sithonia is actually two separate beaches with the smaller one being close to the road where you can park your car and the larger one about one-minute walk to the south.
-They are less-known and represent a mixture of sea, rocks, san and pine trees.
+This amazing gem of Sithonia is two separate beaches with the smaller one being close to the road where you can park your car and the larger one about the one-minute walk to the south.
+They are less-known and represent a mixture of sea, rocks, sand, and pine trees.

 On the other hand, when you reach the larger part of Spathies beach (about 200 m long), you might feel like you’ve reached something close to paradise.
-It is rarely crowded and you feel like it is there for you to enjoy some well-deserved peace and quiet.
-If you don’t want to get sunburnt it would be a good idea if you brought your own parasol as there are only limited shade sources.
+It is rarely crowded and you feel like it is there for you to enjoy some well-deserved peace.
+If you don’t want to get sunburnt it would be a good idea if you brought your parasol as there are only limited shade sources.
 The water is shallow and warm.

 Both beaches are sort of wild (neither has sunbeds, showers, parasols, toilets, nor kiosks with food) so equip yourselves if you want to spend a whole day there.